colakburak/hot-like-a-borsch/README.md

 ### The Solution
-Hotbox control “Burning heads” and laser distant sensor will know when you move the pan and will turn off gas automatically for you.
+Hotbox controls the “Burning heads” and _laser distance sensor_ will know when you move the pan and will turn off gas automatically for you.

 Not enough?
 We got you!

-Our optical temperature sensor will see that you are cooking for a long time at a high temperature and send a notification to the screen to remind you that you can turn off the gas to save energy while your pan is still hot.
+Our optical _temperature sensor_ will see that you are cooking for a long time at a high temperature and send a notification to the screen to remind you that you can turn off the gas to **save energy** while your pan is still hot.
   - The average gas bill is €3,568 a year according to last year's statistics, as we all know prices are getting higher.
 (20,000 kWh per year).
   - Around 18% is spent on cooking.
   - We can reduce gas consumption by **at least 30%**, which is €200 less.
-  - Our product costs only 34.99
+  - Our product costs only €34.99

 While making this product we were thinking of every group in society.
 With that price, everyone can install a hotbox on their stove.
-Hotbox is an extremely **energy-saving** product.
+Hotbox is an extremely energy-saving product.
 It is on only when you open the gas and off when the gas flow is off.
 We choose to live green but with hot and tasty food.

 **HotBox**, _cook while saving the world._